 Based on initial surveys and interviews with school principals, teachers, and related agencies, it was found that there was a tendency for the minimal use of audio-visual learning media in chemistry learning.
 This happens because there are no audiovisual media available that can be used to rectify chemical misconceptions that occur in students.
 So, it is important to develop an audio-visual learning media in chemistry learning in high school, by integrating character education.
 This is because character education is very important in building a country.
 To maximize the implementation of character education, the Indonesian Ministry of Education and Culture has implemented several strategies to strengthen its implementation.
 The strategy, among others, is to strengthen guidelines for the implementation of character education.
-Then, accommodate institutions that have implemented character education and strengthen existing activities in schools.
-Therefore, the long-term goal of developing instructional media is to improve the quality of education and the quality of audiovisual learning media is to area.
+Then, accommodate institutions that have implemented character education even with different names, and strengthen existing activities in schools.
+Therefore, the long-term goal of developing instructional media is to improve the quality of education and the quality of education in Indonesia, particularly the Tomini Bay area.
+Meanwhile, the specific objective is the availability of audiovisual learning media that integrates character education in chemistry learning to facilitate conceptual change and strengthen the character of high school students in the Tomini Bay area.